Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: Encoding Dynamic Ancillary Services as Parametric Transfer Functions

-In contrast to the FCR and FFR grid-code specifications, the damping of high-frequency dynamics and/or power oscillations is usually stated less specifically in today's grid codes, despite its importance for grid-connected converters to provide damping services, similar to the PSS in synchronous generators \cite{european2016commission}.
+In contrast to the FCR and FFR grid-code specifications, the damping of high-frequency dynamics and/or power oscillations is usually stated less specifically in today's grid codes, despite its importance for grid-connected converters to provide damping services, similar to the power system stabilizer (PSS) in synchronous generators \cite{european2016commission}.
 Note that grid codes often only specify a certain range of frequencies $[\omega_\mathrm{min}, \omega_\mathrm{max}]$ in which the POD service has to be provided (e.g., Spain \cite{de2021norma}), without prescribing a particular response behavior for the reserve unit.
-In respect thereof, we define the parametric structure of $T_\mathrm{des}^\mathrm{aux}(s,\alpha^\mathrm{aux})$ in the form of a bandpass resonator transfer function as in \cref{fig:pod}, i.e.,
+In this regard, we define the parametric structure of $T_\mathrm{des}^\mathrm{aux}(s,\alpha^\mathrm{aux})$ in the form of a bandpass resonator transfer function as in \cref{fig:pod}, i.e.,